SiliconStudio/xenko/README.md

 ## Building from source

-To modify or contribute to Xenko:
+Modify or contribute to Xenko:
 * Clone the sources: `git lfs clone git@git.xenko.com:xenko/Xenko-Runtime.git`
 * [Using Git LFS](doc/GitLFS.md): Read about our recent switch to LFS (if you need to upgrade a non-LFS Xenko repository or an existing non-LFS Xenko branch)
 * [Build instructions](doc/GettingStarted.md)